shankarprashadji/Library/README.md

 - by filling all details of book
 - click on add book button to add and your book shows in list

+3. ### remove book

+- for removing book click on corresponding